 Here are some of the popular and valuable incentive programs available:

-The ITC has been in operation since 2006 and has funded a great many solar panel investments.
-This incentive allows homeowners to deduct 26% of the cost of their PV system from their federal income tax.
-That adds up to a rebate of $5,200 on a $20,000 installation from the IRS the following year.
+The federal tax credit for residential solar has been around since 2006 and has funded a great many solar panel investments.
+This incentive allows homeowners to deduct 30% of the cost of their PV system from their federal income tax.
+That adds up to $6,000 back on a $20,000 installation from the IRS the following year.
 This credit is already down from the 30% that was available until the end of 2019, and will reduce further in 2023, so homeowners should make the most of the opportunity while they can.

 These include options that vary between states, such as property tax credits, sales tax exemptions, and government-issued cash rebates, all of which can result in your system costing around $14,000 after incentives are applied.
 If you’re wondering what is a good return on investment, you can rest assured getting the system for this price and realizing lifetime savings in excess of $60,000 is incredible.